Noticeincorrectlywp-plugin-bluehostinitDebugging in WordPress/home2/slqrdamy/public_html/chocolatelabradorretriever/wp-includes/functions.php6114

 Mixed breeding

-A lot of people believe that the first Silver Labrador were, in fact, crossbreeds.
+A lot of people believe that the first Silver Labrador was, in fact a crossbreeds (like the Labrador Retriever itself is a crossbreed between two other types of dogs and then recognized as its’ own breed).
 This is a theory that is plausible, and there are evident motives for dog breeders wanting to create a new color variation of an existing breed.

 Motives can include the allure of creating something new and the financial gain.
 They may not have realized that Silver Labradors would be so popular.